 One of the medications that have been used to treat symptoms of opioid withdrawal is zolpidem, also known as Ambien.
 This can help alleviate the uncomfortable yet common experience of insomnia during opioid detox.

 Despite Ambien’s effectiveness for sleep, there are also some risks to using it for opioid withdrawal.
-One of these risks is Ambien’s own potential for abuse and dependence, especially in people with a previous history of prescription drug abuse.
+One of these risks is Ambien’s own potential for use and dependence, especially in people with a previous history of prescription drug use.

 Why Is Ambien Used For Opioid Dependence?